CesiumGS/cesium-google-earth-examples/README.md

 </table>

 <p>
-To run the examples locally, clone the repo, install <a href="http://nodejs.org/" target="_blank">node.js</a>, and then from the cesium-google-earth-examples root directory, run
+To run the examples locally, clone this repo, install <a href="http://nodejs.org/" target="_blank">node.js</a>, and, from the cesium-google-earth-examples root directory, run
 <pre>
 npm install
 node server.js